neelsmith/LATN102-05-S21/docs/breakouts/index.md

 1. third singular forms in the *present* system
 2. third singular forms in the *perfect* system

+Record your answers *with* the label so you can study from this later.
+We will bring your synopses back to the whole group and compare across conjugations.

+> Example:  for *present indicative active*, if you had the verb *capio*, you would record
+>
+> `present indicative active` *capio*

 ### In the present system

 - present indicative active